AndreaZoccatelli/light_permanova/README.md

 # LightPermanova
-A Lightweight implementation of PERMANOVA based on Euclidean distance from centroid
+A lightweight implementation of PERMANOVA based on Euclidean distance from centroid